analytically/haproxy-ddos/README.md

 - TARPIT the connection if the client has passed the HTTP request rate (10s)
 - TARPIT content-length larger than 20kB (eg. POST requests)
 - TARPIT requests with more than 10 Range headers (see http://httpd.apache.org/security/CVE-2011-3192.txt)
-- TARPIT requests for .ida .asp .dll .exe .php .sh .pl .py .so chat phpbb sumthin horde _vti_bin MSOffice %00 <script xmlrpc.php
+- TARPIT requests for .ida .asp .dll .exe .sh .pl .py .so chat phpbb sumthin horde _vti_bin MSOffice %00 <script xmlrpc.php
 - TARPIT requests with illegal headers

 ### HAProxy Stats